Master of Science (MS)

 Individuals whose applications are deemed competitive will be invited for a required interview.
 All programs utilize a rolling admissions process in which applicants are notified of their admission decision within 2 weeks after interviewing.
 Not all qualified applicants will receive an interview.

-Applicants must specifically designate the South University code for each campus to which their GRE scores should be submitted electronically to CASPA directly from ETS (Educational Testing Service):
+Applicants must specifically designate the South University code for each applicable campus to which their GRE scores should be submitted electronically to CASPA directly from ETS (Educational Testing Service):

 • 0174(Austin)